joey1123455/file-upload/README.md

 - **Make:** Make is a build automation tool that automatically builds executable programs and libraries from source code by reading files called Makefiles.
 It's typically available on Unix-based systems.
 If you're on Windows, you can install it through a package manager like Chocolatey.
 - **Go:** Go is an open-source programming language that makes it easy to build simple, reliable, and efficient software.
 - **Gin:** Gin is a web framework written in Go.
 It features a martini-like API with much better performance, up to 40 times faster thanks to httprouter.
 If you need performance and good productivity.
-- **MongoDB:** MongoDB, also known as Postgres, is a free and open-source relational database management system.
+- **MongoDB:** MongoDB, also known as Mongo, is a free and open-source document database management system.
 It emphasizes extensibility and NoSQL compliance.

 ### Installing
 #### Clone the repository: